Israel-Gaza conflict: release and transfer of hostages begins, and vital humanitarian aid enters Gaza

 The situation in Gaza

 The humanitarian situation in Gaza is worsening every day and has become a humanitarian catastrophe.
-People are desperately waiting for humanitarian aid to enter.
-The aid currently reaching Gaza, though welcome, is nowhere near enough to meet the immense humanitarian needs.
+The country is facing a catastrophic food crisis.

 Map of Israel and Occupied Palestinian Territory